 - The maximum time to complete the program requirements upon enrollment is three (3) years.

-- Students who receive grades less than C in any practical nursing course (PNU) will be dismissed from the program and may reapply for admission for the subsequent application deadline period.
+- Students who receive grade D+, D, or W in any practical nursing course (PNU) will be dismissed from the program and may reapply for admission for the subsequent application deadline period.

-- Students who fail in the clinical portion of a PNU course will receive an F regardless of the time during the semester this failure occurs.
+- Students who fail in the clinical portion of a PN course will receive an F regardless of the time during the semester this failure occurs.

 - Refer to the School of Nursing website www.sunysuffolk.edu/Nursing to view additional information regarding the program.
 The student policy manual and handbook located on the School of Nursing webpage contains information including, but not limited to, academic progression , additional expenses for nursing students beyond textbooks, tuition and fees, attendance (lecture, lab, and clinical), background check, CPR certification, classroom decorum, complaints and grievances, determination of safe clinical practice, dosage calculation competency, electronic communication, health requirements, safety and technical standards, methods of grading, examinations and student evaluation, student record file, and professional behavior.